Significance in Statistics & Surveys

 In normal English, "significant" means important, while in Statistics "significant" means probably true (not due to chance).
 A research finding may be true without being important.
 When statisticians say a result is "highly significant" they mean it is very probably true.
 They do not (necessarily) mean it is highly important.

 Take a look at the table below.
-The chi (pronounced kie like pie) squares at the bottom of the table show two rows of numbers.
+We want to know if people from different areas or who drive different types of vehicles give different answers to the question.
+We see some differences, but want to know if those differences are likely due to chance, because of the particular people we happened to interview, or whether the differences seen here likely reflect real differences in the entire population of people represented by our sample.
+To answer this question we used a statistic called chi (pronounced kie like pie) square shown at the bottom of the table in two rows of numbers.
 The top row numbers of 0.07 and 24.4 are the chi square statistics themselves.
 The meaning of these statistics may be ignored for the purposes of this article.
 The second row contains values .795 and .001.
 These are the significance levels and are explained following the table.

 The Survey System uses significance levels with several statistics.
 In all cases, the p value tells you how likely something is to be not true.
 If a chi square test shows probability of .04, it means that there is a 96% (1-.04=.96) chance that the answers given by different groups in a banner really are different.
 If a t-test reports a probability of .07, it means that there is a 93% chance that the two means being compared would be truly different if you looked at the entire population.